cncf/tag-security/assessments/projects/custodian/joint-review.md

 ### Compensating Mechanisms

-There are few compensating mechanisms in place today.
 The distribution package, commits, or policies are not cryptographically controlled and the python environment itself is difficult to place under a trusted computing base.
 The project does use Github dependabot for CVE identification and PR generation, but only 3 PRs have been committed, the last in June 2021 at the time of this writing.
 Github actions are enabled for linting and SAST scans.
 It is unclear of any committers are dedicated to reviewing these results regularly.

 In terms of Custodian’s runtime decision processing, Custodian does not use the cloud API source event as a sole basis for decisions.
 Instead, it will resolve any resources within the event by ID via the cloud control plane, obtaining the source of truth of the current state of the resource before evaluating the policy filters to ensure the resource matches.
 If all checks pass, Custodian then proceeds with actions.
 This does open up a TOCTOU attack, however.